ansible/ansible-rulebook/docs/actions.rst

 | **msg** and **var** are mutually exclusive, you can have only 1 of them in the debug
 | msg can be a single string or an array of strings, with references to event or events.
 | With var using the Jinja style braces is optional like shown in the example below
+| You can use :doc:`jinja_filters` to transform the data in debug messages

 Example: